Worst Movies of March 2017

 Rotten Tomatoes Critics’ Score: 19%

 *To read my review of CHIPS, please click here.

 Thanks for reading!
 What was your least favorite movie of March?
-Respond to the poll and comment down below to let your thoughts be heard!
+Comment down below to let your thoughts be heard!

 What movie topic should I discuss next?
 Whether it be old or new, the choice is up to you!